pranitg10/Machine-Learning-for-Probability-Driven-Match-Outcome-Prediction-in-IPL-Cricket/README.md

 ### Evaluation:
 Assessed model performance in predicting match results, providing insights into key factors influencing match outcomes.
 ## Results
-The model demonstrates [add performance metrics here] accuracy in predicting match outcomes, highlighting the significance of real-time game metrics in determining the result.
+The model demonstrates 79% accuracy in predicting match outcomes, highlighting the significance of real-time game metrics in determining the result.